TeamOpenFIRE/OpenFIRE-Firmware/README.md

 ## TODO:
 - (Re-)expose button function remapping.
 - Should implement support for rumble as an alternative force-feedback system (currently under `RUMBLE_FF` define, but should be a normal toggleable option).
-- Display currently uses Adafruit_GFX/SSD1306 library, but should we maybe consider [OneBitDisplay](https://github.com/bitbank2/OneBitDisplay) instead?
-It seems compatible with Adafruit lib's syntax, so should be a drop-in replacement if need be.
 - Use more appropriate RP2040-specific subsystems?
 See [TimerInterrupt](https://github.com/git2212/RPI_PICO_TimerInterrupt) for hw timers library, not sure if NeoPixels has such an option for our use case.
 - Start librarifying more sections of the code for better readability/portability, i.e. pause mode and serial processing/handling in bespoke classes.